Archelon facts for kids

 • There are few fossil specimens.

-Also Check Out → Lariosaurus Facts
+Also Check Out → Dolichorhynchops

 The Archelon’s physical characteristics inspire awe and wonder.
 Despite its massive size, it lacked a tough shell.
 Instead, it had a completely skeletal framework.
 It had a tail that helped it swim along with its flippers.
 The Archelons’ bite was so powerful that it could reduce any hard object to dust in a matter of seconds.
 The squid was assumed to be the favorite marine species after its selection.